When It Comes to Criminal Mischief (Vandalism), Two People Can Be Charged Differently for the Exact Same Crime

 - When the amount of damage to the property exceeds $1,000, the offense is a third degree felony, punishable by up to 5 years imprisonment.

 So unfortunately, in the same manner that luxury car owners pay more for gas and repairs, those who damage luxury cars face steeper charges.
-It may sound crazy, but I’ve seen it first hand in my office.
+It may sound crazy, but we’ve seen it first hand in our office.

 If you’ve been criminally charged for criminal mischief (vandalism), there are many defenses available to you, but you’ll need an excellent criminal attorney on your side to take advantage of them.